atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 * Expire can be extends automatically if checked key doesn't contains timestamp.

-Every time allowed a request will reset expire again, the whole timeout is not accurate.
+Every time allowed a request will reset expire again, the whole timeout is not accurate. <br />
 To fix this, client must pass the timestamp within part of the key to avoid check duplicated key, for example:

 <pre><code>//allow 5 times per hour